tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

 A query request targets the documents collection of a single index on a search service.
 It includes parameters that define the match criteria, and parameters that shape the response.

 You can use GET or POST.
-Parameters are specified on the query string in the case of GET requests, and in the request body in the case of POST requests.
+[Query parameters](#query-parameters) are specified on the query string in the case of GET requests, and in the request body in the case of POST requests.

 ```http
 GET https://[service name].search.windows.net/indexes/[index name]/docs?[query parameters]